rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 ### The journey to tail-recursiveness

-I will assume here that the reader is familiar with graph search algorithms, and the problem of finding *SCCs*.
+I will assume here that the reader is familiar with graph search algorithms, and the problem of finding SCCs.
 If I'm being too sloppy, let me know.

 The first implementation of DFS was something like the following: